iconify/iconify/README.md

 If you want to run a command on all packages, run `node monorepo run your_command --if-present`.

-There are several options to filter packages:
+There are several options to filter packages, see [monorepo/README.md](monorepo/README.md).

--   `--if-present` will check if command is present before running it.
--   `--public` will execute command only for public packages (everything except demo).
--   `--private` will execute command only for private packages (only demo packages).

 ### Monorepo on Windows